NerdyNot/RemoteScriptAI/README.md

 2. **Avoiding Destructive Queries**
    - It is strongly advised to avoid using queries that perform destructive actions such as deleting files, stopping critical services, or making significant changes to the system configuration.
-   - Examples of such queries include
+   - Examples of such queries include:
      - "Delete all log files"
      - "Stop the database service"
      - "Remove user accounts"